Financial core: SAG-AFTRA

 With these downsides for performers, most professional performers stick with the union for fair wages, benefits, and protections that go with it.
 As of SAG-AFTRA's 2023 filing with the Office of Labor Management, the union's active membership was 175,747.
 At that time, 4,802 performers had opted out of the union through ficore status.
 Combining those two figures adds up to a total number of performers affiliated with SAG-AFTRA at 180,549.
 Of workers affiliated with SAG-AFTRA, 2.65% of the total have elected ficore status.

 In recent years, SAG-AFTRA has stepped up its educational campaign to share the upside of union work and the pitfalls of working in commercials without union protections.
 Part of the educational outreach was the launch of the Ads Go Union campaign that visits improv comedy houses and non-union commercial sets.

-A grassroots group of SAG-AFTRA performers calling themselves Union Working—many members recognizable from memorable union TV campaigns—banded together to educate performers on the drawbacks of ficore non-union ads.
+A grassroots group of SAG-AFTRA performers calling themselves Union Working—many members recognizable from union TV campaigns—banded together to educate performers on the drawbacks of ficore non-union ads.
 Union Working has produced videos highlighting the advantages and importance of union work and the downside of ficore.
 The videos have included some high-profile SAG-AFTRA members.
 Some of the pro union videos include SAG-AFTRA members; Jon Hamm, Allison Janney, J.K.
 Simmons, Eric Stonestreet, George Lopez, Marion Ross, Nick Offerman, Mindy Sterling, Zoey Deutch, Mayim Bialik, Dermot Mulroney, and more.